-In the words of Herman Melville in Moby-Dick, 'Oh, Time, Strength, Cash, and Patience!', enough of each one to visit all of the top wildlife destinations on Earth.
-Alas, there exists strength and patience but neither time nor cash permit such indulgence so, in order to make sure the trips that can be made are the best, I have long researched the Destinations, as well as the lists, on this website.
-Even the results of this research though, again in the words of Melville, are 'but a draught - nay, but the draught of a draught'.
+In the words of Herman Melville in Moby-Dick, 'Oh, Time, Strength, Cash, and Patience!', enough of each to visit all the top bird and other wildlife destinations on Earth.
+Alas, there exists strength and patience but neither time nor cash permit such indulgence.
+So, in order to make sure the trips that can be made are the best, I have been researching the 200 Destinations, 100 best Birds and 100 best other Wildlife on this website since the 1980s, both at home and abroad, on travels to all seven continents, some several times, mostly on 'Wheatley's Waste Not Want Not Tours'.
+Even the results of this research though, published and updated regularly on this website, again in the words of Melville, are 'but a draught - nay, but the draught of a draught'.

 The research is ongoing.
-Since the last book was published in 2001 I have been to several more top destinations, including the extensive forests of Gabon; the mountains of Mexico where millions of Monarchs spend the northern winters; the forests of Uganda where two separate, truly wonderful hours were spent with Chimpanzees and Gorillas; through the Southern Ocean to the King Penguin colonies on South Georgia and on to awesome Antarctica; and, most recently, Papua New Guinea, to see the aptly-named birds-of-paradise, the most fantastic living things on Earth.
+Since 2001 when I wrote the last of the books listed below I have been to the sparsely populated and tourist-free extensive forests and grasslands of Gabon where I watched a Red-headed Picathartes and beautiful Rosy Bee-eaters at one of their colonies; the mountains of Mexico where I heard the murmur of millions of Monarch butterfly wings and saw warblers galore; Uganda, where two, separate, truly wonderful, hours were spent with Chimpanzees and Gorillas; across the Southern Ocean to the King Penguin rookeries and synchronised flying displays of Light-mantled Albatrosses on South Georgia, and on to awesome Antarctica; Papua New Guinea, to watch some aptly-named birds-of-paradise, the most fantastic living things on Earth; and, most recently, West Papua, to watch yet more birds-of-paradise, including Western Parotia, Magnificent Bird-of-paradise and Wilson's Bird-of-paradise displaying at their courts.
 We live in a beautiful world.
 Long may it be so.